Director of Youth and Family Education

 Scott joined the Beth El team in July 2015.
 Having grown up in a small but notable Jewish setting in Monroe, NY, Scott’s life experiences have prepared him well for his current position.

-Scott discovered his Jewish professional path after graduating from SUNY Albany with a BA in Communication and a double-minor in Business and Hebrew Language.
+Scott discovered his Jewish professional path after graduating from SUNY Albany with a B.A. in communication and a double minor in business and Hebrew language.
 Initially, he went out into the advertising world, but quickly found that his work was not fulfilling in the way he imagined.
 Upon reflection, he discovered that Judaism was a meaningful and common theme in his history.
-It offered him guidance, community, and support.
+It offered him guidance, community and support.

 Scott’s college experience included a year in Israel at the Hebrew Union College “College and Kibbutz” program.
 This program ignited his love for Eretz Yisrael (Land of Israel) and Am Yisrael (the Jewish people).
-Scott founded ‘RUACH!’, a Reform Chavurah (group) on campus that still exists.
-Similar successes in building two youth programs motivated him to continue what he considers to be the holy work of fostering Jewish community and continuity through a “Jewish Journey” model.
+Scott founded “RUACH!”, a Reform chavurah (group) on campus that still exists.
+Similar successes in building two youth programs motivated him to continue what he considers to be the holy work of fostering Jewish community and continuity through a “Jewish journey” model.
 It is this model that he brings to our youth education program at Beth El.

 Scott loves utilizing Jewish music and his guitar as a teaching tool for families and children alike.
-He is also an avid technophile and cannot get enough gadgets and techie toys.
+He is also an avid technophile and can’t get enough gadgets and techie toys.
 Scott is a resident of Natick where he lives with his wife Andrea, son Gabriel, and daughter Eliyana.
 His children are enrolled in the BE InSpirEd Education Program at Beth El.